 Choose the location of your new Preset, enter its name, and click Save.

-There are two ways to apply a Preset: the Select Preset window, or for component Presets, you can also drag and drop a Preset from the ProjectIn Unity, you use a project to design and develop a game.
+There are two ways to apply a Preset: the Select Preset window, or for component Presets, you can also drag a Preset from the ProjectIn Unity, you use a project to design and develop a game.
 A project stores all of the files that are related to a game, such as the asset and Scene files.
 More info

 See in Glossary window onto the GameObject that contains that component.